King and Queen Consort to make first state visits to France and Germany

 The King and Queen Consort will also visit Bordeaux, centre of the famous wine-growing region and home to many British residents, where they will visit an organic vineyard and Charles will meet emergency workers who tackled wildlife last summer’s wildfires on the outskirts of the city.

-The German leg of the trip will begin n March 29 with a ceremonial welcome from German President Frank-Walter Steinmeier and his wife Elke Büdenbender at the Brandenburg Gate.
+The German leg of the trip will begin in March 29 with a ceremonial welcome from German President Frank-Walter Steinmeier and his wife Elke Budenbender at the Brandenburg Gate.

-The King will meet a few of the one million Ukrainian refugees who fled the Russian invasion of their homeland and were welcomed in Germany.
+The King will meet a few of the one million Ukrainian refugees who fled the Russian invasion and were welcomed in Germany.